Click here to download.

 Volleyball, Basketball, and Track

 Katie Turnipseed is a born and raised West-Texan.
 She attended Ropes ISD from Pre-K through her high school graduation in 2012.
 She received her Associate’s from South Plains College in 2014 and her Bachelor’s from Lubbock Christian University in 2017.
 She majored in Interdisciplinary Studies and is certified Composite Science 7 – 12.
-This is her first year being in education and at Lubbock Christian School.
-She is in her fifth year of coaching, with experience in elementary, Jr. high and high school sports.
 Her classroom responsibilities are Chemistry and 8th grade Earth Science.
 She is the assistant coach for volleyball, basketball and track at LCS.